 Eduardo Avaroa Andean Fauna National Reserve is Bolivia's most visited protected area which contains a large range of landscapes that include volcanic mountain peaks, hot springs, geysers, lakes, fumaroles and windswept deserts.

-Located at an altitude between 4,200 m (13,800 ft) and 5,400 m (17,700 ft) in the southern region of Andean mountains in southwestern Bolivia, it extends over an area of 714,745 ha (1,766,170 acres) and includes the Laguna Colorada National Wildlife Sanctuary.
+Located at an altitude between 4,200 m (13,800 ft) and 5,400 m (17,700 ft) in the southern region of Andean mountains in southwestern Bolivia, the Eduardo Avaroa Reserve extends over an area of 714,745 ha (1,766,170 acres) and includes the Laguna Colorada National Wildlife Sanctuary.
 The entire reserve is part of the larger Los Lípez Ramsar site.

-Salvador Dalí Desert (Desierto de Dalí), also known as Dalí Valley (Valle de Dalí), is an extremely barren valley entirely contained within the borders of the reserve and is characterized by landscapes that resemble surrealist paintings by Salvador Dalí.
+To the southwest of Salar de Chalviri, lies Desierto de Dalí (Salvador Dalí Desert, which is an extremely barren valley entirely contained within the borders of the Reserve and is characterized by landscapes that resemble surrealist paintings by Salvador Dalí.

-The reserve contains the following mountain peaks, in alphabetical order, along with their corresponding height:
+The Eduardo Avaroa reserve contains the following mountain peaks, in alphabetical order, along with their corresponding height:

 - Amarillo – 5,560 m (18,241 ft)